A tear is only water

 "I'm going to go play my drums," Bones announced, though he was pretty sure Razor wasn't listening to him.

-It was tempting to tell him to get a new hobby, but this too would no doubt fall on deaf ears, so he held his tongue--metaphorically speaking, of course.
+It was tempting to tell him to get a new hobby, but this too would fall on deaf ears, so he held his tongue--metaphorically speaking, of course.
 It was also tempting to mention, casually, that he finally had his first real girlfriend.
-Spoken during one of the rare times where Razor didn't have one...he knew the reaction would be tremendous.
+Spoken during one of the rare times where Razor didn't have one...he knew the reaction would be huge.
 It would make Razor forget about baby-faced pop stars for a couple of minutes, at least.

 But the reaction wouldn't be confined to Razor.
 Once word got out, both Bones and Sherry would be bombarded with prying questions, Sherry in particular.
 Bones wasn't ready to deal with that, and he didn't want to subject Sherry to the sudden swoop of celebrity gossip columnists hounding her for details, so he held his tongue about that, too.